A Beginner's Guide to Bonsai Trees

 Pruning: For aesthetic purpose, cut back any large branch having ugly twists.
 And for daily maintenance, keep removing the dead leaves, wood, and unwanted weeds from the soil.

 Well, mates, we hope this beginner guide for Bonsai will help you reach the expert level.
-And one day you will write a thesis on your Bonsai growing experience.
+One day you will write a thesis on your Bonsai growing experience.

 And if you want to upgrade your plant love and to uplift the beauty of your home decor, you can look for air purifying plants online.